cerebral/cerebral/docs/docs/docs/in_depth/actions.md

 ```

 ### Execution
-You have access to function trees execution as well.
+You have access to function tree execution as well.
 This holds information about the current execution, mostly used by the devtools to inform the debugger.

 ```js
 function someAction ({execution}) {}